Duchy of the Archipelago: Later history

 Twenty-one dukes of the two dynasties ruled the Archipelago, successively as vassals of the Latin Emperors at Constantinople, of the Villehardouin dynasty of princes of Achaea, of the Angevins of the Kingdom of Naples (in 1278), and after 1418 of the Republic of Venice.

 In 1248, the suzerainty of the Duchy was nominally granted by the Latin Emperor Baldwin II to William of Villehardouin, Prince of Achaea.
 Marco II Sanudo lost many of the islands, except Naxos and Paros, to the forces of the renewed Byzantine Empire under the admiral Licario in the late 13th century.
 The Byzantine revival was to prove short-lived, though, as they relinquished control of their gains in 1310.

 In 1317 the Catalan Company raided the remnants of the Duchy; in 1383, the Crispo family led an armed insurrection and overthrew Sanudo's heirs as Dukes of Archipelago.
 Under the Crispo dukes, social order and agriculture decayed, and piracy became dominant.
-It officially became a vassal of Venice in 1418 in reaction of the Rise of the Ottoman Empire.
+It officially became a vassal of Venice in 1418 in reaction to the Rise of the Ottoman Empire.